The Breastfeeding Service assists women who have given birth at the Women’s or have a baby in the Newborn Intensive Care

 What we do

-The Breastfeeding Service is staffed by midwives (at the Sandringham campus) and midwives and GPs (at the Parkville campus) who are International Board Certified Lactation Consultants.
+The Breastfeeding Service is staffed by midwives/nurses (at the Sandringham campus) and midwives/nurses and GPs (at the Parkville campus) who are International Board Certified Lactation Consultants.
 We usually see mothers/babies up to about 6 weeks of age, some older babies are seen according to clinical situation.

-Women who give birth at the Women’s or have a baby in the Parkville Newborn Intensive Care Unit can see our lactation consultants.
+Women who are planning to or have birthed at the Women’s or have a baby in the Parkville or Sandringham Newborn Units can see our lactation consultants.
 Most women are referred to the service by RWH nurses/midwives or other staff.
 Or you can call the Breastfeeding Service yourself.